Stephenie Scialabba

 | Alma mater | Bishop McCort High School |

-Scialabba was born and raised in Western Pennsylvania.[3]
+Stephenie G. Anderson Scialabba was born and raised in Western Pennsylvania.[3]
 In 2009, she graduated from Bishop McCort High School.
-Scialabba earned a dual major Bachelor of Arts degree in political science and history from the University of Pittsburgh in 2012, and a Juris Doctor degree from the University's School of Law in 2016.[1]
-She worked as an attorney specializing in intellectual property rights at the firm of Dillon Mccandless King Coulter & Graham, LLP.[4]
+Scialabba earned a dual major Bachelor of Arts degree in political science and history from the University of Pittsburgh in 2012, and a Juris Doctor degree from the University's School of Law in 2016.
+She served as the Senior Managing Editor of the University of Pittsburgh Law Review and graduated with high honors.
+She worked as an associate attorney at Buchanan Ingersoll & Rooney and a judicial law clerk for the Superior Court of Pennsylvania, before making [1] partner at the law firm of Eckert Seamans specializing in healthcare, data privacy and cybersecurity.[4]

 Political career